digiponta/DesignSpark2ALLPCB/README.md

 (step 5) The cnv_by_cygwin.sh will make the directory 'ALLPCB' in the top of your C Drive.

-(step 6) It will put ones renamed for ALLPCB in the directory.
+(step 6) It will put ones renamed for ALLPCB (An example) in the directory.